top of page

-Here is the honest breakdown of the 6 main options families face, and why we decided to build a different way.
+Here is an honest breakdown of the six main options families face, and why we decided to build a different way.

 Option 1: The Traditional Private School

-These schools offer a wonderful "classic" childhood experience—sports, plays, recess, and social circles.
+These schools offer a classic childhood experience—sports, plays, recess, and social circles.

-• The Gap: Their support is often limited to "accommodations" (extra time on tests) rather than true Specialized Academic Instruction (teaching them how to read, spell and write).
+• The Gap: Their support often consists of "accommodations" like extra time on tests, rather than true Specialized Academic Instruction.
+This means they may not teach your child how to read, spell, or write effectively.

-• The Dealbreaker: These schools usually require a student to be behaviorally regulated 100% of the time.
-If your child has anxiety or dysregulation because of their learning struggle, you are often told: "We aren't the right fit."
+• The Dealbreaker: These schools usually require students to be behaviorally regulated 100% of the time.
+If your child experiences anxiety or dysregulation due to their learning struggles, you may hear, "We aren't the right fit."

 Option 2: The Intensive Learning Center

-These are specialized centers designed for aggressive, short-term reading intervention.
+These specialized centers focus on aggressive, short-term reading intervention.

-• The Pro: They are often effective at the mechanics of reading.
+• The Pro: They can be effective at teaching the mechanics of reading.

-• The Staff Question: It is important to ask who is teaching your child.
-In many franchise centers, the staff are not certified teachers, but hourly "technicians" trained to follow a script.
-They execute a program, but they may not have the pedagogical background to understand why your child is stuck.
+• The Staff Question: It’s crucial to ask who is teaching your child.
+In many franchise centers, the staff are not certified teachers but hourly "technicians" trained to follow a script.
+They execute a program but may lack the pedagogical background to understand why your child is struggling.

-• The "Tunnel Vision" Risk: We frequently see students arrive with improved reading scores, but they have fallen behind in Math (Dyscalculia) and Writing (Dysgraphia) because those subjects were ignored or insufficiently addressed.
+• The "Tunnel Vision" Risk: We often see students arrive with improved reading scores but fall behind in Math (Dyscalculia) and Writing (Dysgraphia) because those subjects are ignored or insufficiently addressed.

 • The "Social Void": These are clinical environments.
 Kids miss out on the rituals of childhood—the birthday parties, holiday celebrations, and deep friendships.